cssu/firstyearguide/FYG.md

 Many courses use Piazza, a course-based forum board where students can post questions and get answers from classmates and the teaching team.
 However, some courses don’t use Piazza and instead use Discourse or the Quercus discussion boards.
 These are good resources for finding answers to frequently sought-out clarifications.
 It should be noted that email notifications are on by default for every post, which can be annoying; go into the settings and pick the email settings that fit you.

 **Ed Discussion**

 An alternative course forum to Piazza, but it serves the same purpose.
-In the past, Ed has been used in CSC110, CSC111, CSC165, CSC236, and MAT237, among other courses.
+In the past, Ed has been used in CSC110, CSC111, CSC165, CSC236, and MAT237, among other courses. <br>
 **_ProTip_**: Remember to search your question before posting it on a course forum, as it is quite likely someone's already asked your exact question.
 Also, profs really don't want to answer the same question 5 million times...

 **Teaching Labs**